andrasq/node-qhttp/Readme.md

 Options

 - `url` - base url to call.
 A call to a bare path `/rest/path` will be appended to the base url
 - `headers` - headers to pass to each request.
-Additional headers may be passed each call
+Additional headers may be passed at call time
 - `request` - http request function.
 Default is `http.request`
 - `srequest` - https request function.
 Default is `https.request`